(This restaurant is now *CLOSED* )

 Our next course was the Giant prawn cocktail.
 This is where the meal switched gears a little bit and took for a better turn.
-The prawn was well cooked, tasted well, and went well with the sauce.
+The prawn was well cooked, well seasoned, and went well with the sauce.
 The presentation was nice and overall it was a good course.

 The beef tartar was the next course and served with a nice balsamic reduction and bread.
 This was also relatively good, and had nice flavours and balanced.
 The reduction was nice and gave a good tanginess to the dish.

 The next dish was probably me and my brother’s favourite dish.
 Maple glazed pork belly, served with a nice croquette.
 Really rich and crunchy.
 The purée was excellent and helped cut the richness of the pork belly, and overall it was really balanced and the flavours worked well together.

 The bison tenderloin was our last course before dessert.
 Nice presentation.
 I like how everything on the plate was edible, and even the sauce was served in a red onion skin.
 Nicely seared and cooked to a medium.

 Lastly was the chocolate tipsy cake.
 This came with a caramel sauce, and raspberries and requires some assembly.
 Very sweet, but overall a good way to end the set menu.

 Overall, the food at Characters was just Okay.
 Not mindblowing, but not terrible either.
 To be honest, I expected a little bit more given the cost.
 I would have much rather spend that kind of money at a different fine dining restaurant in Edmonton.
 This kind of seems in line with some of the more recent reviews that I’ve read, where the presentation, and atmosphere of the restaurant was good but the quality of food was just okay.
 Don’t get me wrong, some of the courses we had were good, but the majority were just mediocre.
 I feel like this restaurant was one of the first fine dining restaurants in Edmonton and throughout time, they did up update their menus or stay current with the trends and updated culinary scene.
 I’d much rather spend 100 dollars at Tzin, or The Marc, or another fine dining restaurant.